 I had the support of my very good friends in doing this and without them it would have never been remotely possible to have gotten so many performances done.
 I had marketed myself well enough that I was getting phone calls from many organizations asking for performances and even had a small chance to help some high school students by Davis to learn Lion Dancing.
 But that wasn’t even the end of my spring bloom, I used my momentum from all the headway I had been making and went to a very special place that I had not gone to in a very long time.

 But as Spring came to an end, so did all of the excitement that this new year brought me.
-Work was dying down, and all of the rush of the new year was slowly coming to a stand still, and as summer approached, so did the impending relapse that I would fall into.
+Work was dying down, and all of the rushes of the new year were slowly coming to a standstill, and as summer approached, so did the impending relapse that I would fall into.
 All of my distractions in life were slowly becoming less and less effective the closer it came to summer, my most hated season.

 Although I had seen a lot of growth and I had seen such huge steps forwards in life, none of it truly mattered because I never bothered to face the real demons scratching away at my life.
 I never really met the things that truly bothered me on the open battlefield because I was always too scared of losing.
 But I know now that it’s not even about winning or losing.
 Because win or lose, it’s about finishing the fight, it’s about giving it your all without any regrets and knowing that you can finally put the fight and past behind you and be able to move forward, freely.
 I would learn these harsh lessons in the coming months that tested me to my breaking point.